This privacy statement was last updated: 31 October 2014

 - To make our site more user friendly

-This information is made available to an agent of the NCA who provides an analysis and reporting service to the NCA.
-This agent is registered with the Data Protection Commission and has provided written confirmation to the NCA that they will comply with the relevant data protection obligations by keeping information secure and not using it for any purpose other than which it was provided.
+This information is made available to an agent of the Commission who provides an analysis and reporting service to the Commission.
+This agent is registered with the Data Protection Commission and has provided written confirmation to the Commission that they will comply with the relevant data protection obligations by keeping information secure and not using it for any purpose other than which it was provided.